SSWConsulting/SSW.Rules.Content/rules/manage-office-signs/rule.md

 * Start by selecting an appropriate template in Canva for the desired signage type.
 * Customize the template with relevant content, branding elements, and visuals.
-* Incorporate a strong header and footer as per the [SSW's design rule](https://www.ssw.com.au/rules/have-a-strong-header-and-footer/).
+* Incorporate a strong header and footer as per the [SSW's design rule](/have-a-strong-header-and-footer/).
-* Include a version number following [SSW's version number rule](https://www.ssw.com.au/rules/show-version-numbers/).
+* Include a version number following [SSW's version number rule](/show-version-numbers/).

 #### Duplication and Review:

 * Once the initial design is complete, create a duplicate of the design within Canva.
 * Make necessary changes to the duplicated design while adhering to your requirements.
-* Before finalizing, it's important to get the duplicated design checked and approved by a designated reviewer as per https://www.ssw.com.au/rules/checked-by-xxx/.
+* Before finalizing, it's important to get the duplicated design checked and approved by a designated reviewer as per the [Checked by rule](/checked-by-xxx/).

 #### Storing and Sharing: